Is masturbation in marriage wrong?

 6. The couple starts to live parallel but separate lives.

-When you masturbate, you short circuit that process.
+When you masturbate, you short circuit that process that God put in place for us to move towards closeness.

 Then there’s another issue: the more that you masturbate, the more that you become separate with your wife, and you will continue to drift apart.
 That’s not healthy.
 So even though it’s perfectly understandable, I’d really say that dealing with the reason that she’s refusing sex, and trying to rebuild your sex life (with my 31 Days to Great Sex book, for instance), is a better route to go.